-Because cirrhosis cannot be cured, treatment focuses on preventing further liver damage, easing symptoms, and reducing the impact of complications.
+Cirrhosis cannot be cured.
+As a result, treatment focuses on preventing further liver damage, easing symptoms, and reducing the impact of complications.
 The liver is a large organ and is able to perform many of its vital functions despite some damage.
 Removing the causes of cirrhosis increases your chances of recovering and carrying on a more normal life.

 Treatment involves the following: